 All of our therapists have advanced degrees and training in The Gottman Method of Couples Therapy and Discernment Counseling.
 Others are certified or have advanced training in Emotionally Focused Couples Therapy as well.
 Our team of more than two dozen therapists have a combined 500+ years of experience in couples therapy.

 All of our therapy starts with the comprehensive online assessment we call: The BIG BIG Book.
 You won't find a more comprehensive couples assessment anywhere.
 This unique tool helps us to uncover your specific issues and goals.
 It will take you several hours to complete.
 Most of our couples credit this assessment as the start of their couples retreat experience.
 After the in person State of the Union Assessment you will have a clear picture of what the right approach to therapy is for you and your partner--this saves you time and money.

 The methods that we use are backed by over 40 years of relationship research.
 If you find yourself pulled by family, friends, clergy, divorce professionals, even an individual therapist who have only heard your side of the story, you may be getting well-meaning but competing advice, and you may also be getting more confused.
 None of it is "objective" unless they are trained professionals who have done a thorough assessment of your relationship.

 Our Discernment Counseling Fees

 Intensive retreat prices for a weekend are between $3,500 and $6,500* depending upon the education, location, and experience of your therapist.
 Additional days can also be arranged.

-Payment is due at the time of booking and paid for by PayPal or credit card.
-PayPal offers a 6 month "same as cash" payment option for qualified clients.
+Payment is due at the time of booking and paid for by credit card.

 We regret not being able to hold dates without payment.